Toward a Theory of the Struggle of Spirit

 'Toward a Theory of the Struggle of Spirit' presents the first English translation of a late, compact work by Christoph Schrempf (1860–1944), a German theologian, pastor, and moral radical whose career unfolded along the fault lines of conscience, language, and public responsibility.
 Written after decades of conflict with church institutions and cultural orthodoxies, the text distills Schrempf’s mature position on truth, personality, irony, and ethical seriousness into a sequence of rigorously argued reflections.

 Composed in the aftermath of the First World War and published by Eugen Diederichs in 1922, the book addresses a society saturated with slogans, professional positions, and fluent moral speech.
 Schrempf approaches this condition as a practical-spiritual problem rather than a theoretical one.
-He asks how ideals gain legitimacy among people, how speech acquires authority, and how a person remains faithful to truth without sliding into coercion, vanity, faction, or theatrical virtue.
+He asks how ideals gain legitimacy among people, how speech acquires authority, and how a person remains faithful to truth without succumbing to coercion, vanity, faction, or theatrical virtue.
 His answer centers on 'Darleben': the demand that convictions appear through conduct, restraint, timing, and cost, rather than through proclamation alone.

-This translation preserves Schrempf’s long, accumulative sentences, whose pressure and cadence form part of the argument itself, and key terms receive consistent, context-sensitive treatment.
-The edition includes an introduction situating the text within Protestant conscience tradition, Kierkegaard’s critique of Christendom, nineteenth-century ethical thought, and early existential concerns with lived authenticity.
+This translation preserves Schrempf’s long, accumulative sentences, with key terms receiving consistent, context-sensitive treatment.
+The edition includes an introduction situating the text within the Protestant tradition of conscience, Kierkegaard’s critique of Christendom, nineteenth-century ethical thought, and early existential concerns with lived authenticity.
+'Toward a Theory of the Struggle of Spirit' is Schrempf’s first work to appear in English and restores a voice of enormous moral intelligence, one that treats truth as something a life must answer for, publicly and without guarantee.